 - balance issues

-Many know how important water is, but a lot of people don’t know these common hydration mistakes they could be making.
+Many know how important water is, but are unaware of these common hydration mistakes they could be making.

 Get Hydrated and Avoid These Mistakes